tan-feng/dbase/README.md

 This is a simple wrapper of libsqlite3 in C, which features:
 1. Object-oriented design, all calling variables are contained in one single context structure, no aditional declarations are needed;
-2. Light yet complete capsulation, all-in-one single file, no memory allocation, and no refering to symbols in sqlite3.h is needed;
+2. Light yet complete capsulation, all-in-one single file, no memory allocation, and no knowlege to sqlite3.h is needed;
 3. Getters/setters of columns/parameters by names instead of by indices, helpful to reduce errors and to write more human-readable elegant code;
-4. Support of both the legacy single-step queries and the new precompiled multi-step queries;
+4. Support of both the legacy single-step queries and the new precompiled multi-step ones;
 5. Builtin debug capability with ez_debug (a runtime debug printing wrapper of printf, see my other project)